patconnole/openc2_companion/README.md

 # Actuator Profile

-An Actuator Profile defines the set of commands and responses
+An Actuator Profile defines your commands and what they do.
+For example, the Stateless Packet Filter Actuator Profile grabs a bunch of actions and targets from the Language spec, pairs them up as individual commands, then declares what those commands should do.

+**Consumers implement Actuator Profile(s)**

+So, if we have a Consumer that implements the SLPF Actuator Profile, the Consumer **has** an SLPF Actuator.

 # Command: Actuator Field